 Create actions that send notifications and export data

-You can create workbook actions that initiate direct downloads as well as exports to email, Slack channels, Microsoft Teams Channels, Microsoft SharePoint, webhooks, and cloud storage.
+You can create workbook actions that initiate direct downloads as well as exports to email, Slack, Microsoft Teams, Microsoft SharePoint, webhooks, and cloud storage.

-This document explains how to create actions that export workbook content to specific destinations or notify users by Slack and email.
-For more information about configuring these actions in Sigma, see Intro to actions.
-For more information on exporting data, see Export data.
+This document explains how to create actions that export content and notify users.
+For more information about configuring actions in Sigma, see Intro to actions.
+For more information on exporting data, see Send or schedule workbook exports.

 User requirements